gallo-json/checkmate-patterns/README.md

 ### Checkmate Patterns

-Definitions of each type of checkamte taken from the wikipedia page:
+Definitions of each type of checkmate taken from the wikipedia page:

 https://en.wikipedia.org/wiki/Checkmate_pattern